House members sworn in after Speaker chaos concludes

 House lawmakers took their oaths of office early Saturday morning, shortly after the days-long Speaker standoff came to a close with Rep. Kevin McCarthy (R-Calif.) securing the gavel.

 McCarthy secured the gavel around 12:30 a.m.
-Saturday, on the 15th ballot.
+Saturday, on the 15th ballot, and was sworn in as Speaker shortly after.

+Then, the members-elect stood at their seats in the chamber, raised their right hands and took the oath of office.

 “Congratulations, you are now members of the 118th Congress,” McCarthy said at 1:40 a.m. to cheers.

-One of the members sworn in Saturday was Rep. George Santos (R-N.Y.), who has come under intense controversy after reports revealed that he misrepresented parts of his resume.
+One of the members sworn in Saturday was Rep. George Santos (R-N.Y.), who has faced intense controversy since reports revealed that he misrepresented parts of his resume.

 Santos was in the Capitol all week but refused to answer questions from reporters regarding the ongoing controversy.
 He supported McCarthy for Speaker on all 15 ballots.